mwilliamson/mammoth-wordpress-plugin/readme.txt

 = 0.1.13 =

 * Update mammoth.js to 0.3.14.
-Includes support for footnotes.
+Includes support for endnotes.

 = 0.1.12 =